The Law School

 The Law School has the reputation as a successful and innovative department with high standards across research, teaching, assessment and administration.

-Law Clinic The Law School Clinic was launched in November 2013.
-Its student members provide free, confidential and independent legal advice to citizens of Aberdeen who would otherwise be unable to afford a solicitor.
-Find out more via the Law Clinic page.
+Law Clinic The Law School Clinic was launched in November 2013, find out more via the Law Clinic page.

 The Law School delivers a wide range of law degrees at undergraduate and postgraduate level, the majority of which are accredited or recognised by the professional bodies.